Comprehensive Overview of Docker

 Services

 In a distributed application, different pieces of the app are called “services”.
 For example, a database and a web front end are separate services.
-In Docker, these services can be defined using a docker-compose.yml
+In Docker, these services can be defined using a docker-compose.yml file.

 Using Docker